Link It to Learning

 Concrete tips for making family engagement happen

-Educational leaders know a lot about family engagement, says Professor Karen Mapp, speaking at the Harvard Graduate School of Education’s Bold Ideas & Critical Conversations event on September 19, and they know a lot about its impact on student outcomes.
+Educational leaders know a lot about family engagement, says Senior Lecturer Karen Mapp, speaking at the Harvard Graduate School of Education’s Bold Ideas & Critical Conversations event on September 19, and they know a lot about its impact on student outcomes.

 Students with engaged families:

 - earn higher grades and test scores;

 - are promoted on time and earn more credits;

 - adapt better to school and attend more regularly;

 - have better social skills and behaviors; and

 - graduate and go on to postsecondary opportunities.